slamice/wri/hipsters/chapter11.md

 "You think you're a fucking, nice guy?
 You're an awful person."

 "PRUDENT?!"
-I pronounced it in disbelief.
+I pronounced slowly in disbelief.

 "COME _ON_" She ushered, "COME the fuck _ON_.
 Let's go _home_."